tommed/engineering-manager-manifesto/docs/people.md

 title: People
 ---

-# People
+## People

-This section covers the 'people' aspects of engineering management, including team building, leadership, and communication.
+This section covers the people aspects of engineering management, including team building, leadership, and communication.